jwworth/jakeworth/content/blog/do-the-hard-things-first.md

 A contrived example would be an application that simulates human intelligence.
 Can we build that?
 What resources will it take?
 If such a goal is your goal, focus on it.
-Pass the Turing test, and then then maybe work on that Slack notifier.
+Pass the Turing test, then work on that Slack notifier.

 If you fail, that's okay.
 At least your didn't waste your time!
 Regroup and move forward.